JanSvejda/par/README.md

 After you have installed the library, you can include it in your C++ project (`#include <par.h>`).
 To take advantage of multithreading you will need to compile your program with OpenMP (for `g++` you do that by simply adding the `-fopenmp` flag).

+# To do
+- make reduction efficient with tree-like combining
+- implement Structured parallel patterns